baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part3.md

 	}()
 ```

 Note that A **Timer** is created with the timeout duration value from the settings.
-And a `select` statement lets this goroutine wait until one `case` condition receive value from the channel.
-The **timeout** case is just the 3nd one, which will run fallback logic with **ErrTimeout** error message.
+And a `select` statement lets this goroutine wait until one `case` condition receives value from the channel.
+The **timeout** case is just the 3nd one (when the first two cases are not triggered), which will run fallback logic with **ErrTimeout** error message.

 So far you should be clear about the main structure and functionalities of these two goroutines.
 But in detail, there are two Golang techniques need your attention: `sync.Once` and `sync.Cond`.

 ### sync.Once

-You may already notice the following code block, which is used several times inside `GoC` function.
+You may already notice the following code block, which is repeated several times inside `GoC` function.

 ```golang
 returnOnce.Do(func() {